oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/introduction/introduction.md

 The focus of this workshop is on the process of building an object store-centric data lake with ADW.
 Whether you're an organization seeking superior performance, secure governance, or versatile support for diverse data formats and cloud platforms, this workshop is designed to equip you with the practical skills to leverage the full potential of your data with Oracle ADW.
 ADW provides an efficient, cost-effective, and robust data management solutions.

-In this workshop, we'll start with two key components of MovieStream's architecture.
-MovieStream is storing (and linking to) their data across Oracle Object Storage and Autonomous Database.
-Data is captured from various sources into a **landing** zone in object storage.
-This data is then processed (cleansed, transformed and optimized) and stored in a **gold** zone on object storage.
-Once the data is curated, it is loaded into an Autonomous Database where it is analyzed by many (and varied) members of the user community.

   ![The architecture diagram.](images/architecture-diagram.png)

 Estimated Time: 2 hours